wearscript/weariverse/README.md

 ##Compiling

-Running `rake` will generate `scripts.yml` which can then be copied over to the site builder and used to update it.
+Running `rake apps` will generate `scripts.yml` which can then be copied over to the site builder and used to update it.

+##Syncing to S3

+Running `rake` will rebuild the YAML and sync all `index.html` files to the S3 bucket.